hobgoblina/multi-repo-gitpod/README.md

 Step 3.
 Run tasks for the cloned repos
 ```
-- name: foo
+- name: google bookchin
   init: |
     gp sync-await init          # Wait for the repos to get cloned
-      cd /workspace/foo         # cd to the repo's directory
+    cd /workspace/bookchin      # cd to the repo's directory
     # do other stuff
 ```